-All versions of an interface are saved and designers can view the definitions of old versions, but when a user invokes an interface it is always the current version that executes.
-In order to access previous versions of your interface, select Versions in the Settings menu.
+All versions of an object are saved and designers can view the definitions of old versions; however, when invoked, it is always the latest version that executes.

-If you wish to revert your interface to an older version, open the version and click the Save button.
-This will create a new version of the interface with the definition that is currently loaded in the designer.
+If you wish to revert to an older version, open that version by clicking on it and save it.
+This will create a new version of the object with the definition that is currently loaded in the designer.
 Modifying a previous version and saving it as the latest version does not affect the old version.
 To avoid confusion, you should close the tab from which you opened the Versions dialog, since it now contains an old version.

 If your interface is intended to be used as a report or an application action, you can configure that within the interface designer using Save as… in the Settings menu.

 Some fields in the Save As form may be pre-populated with information based on your interface definition and the application that contains the interface.

 You can create a report directly from within the interface designer.
 This automatically creates a report that calls the interface and makes it available from the Reports tab in Tempo.

 To save an interface as a report, use the Report option in the Save Interface As dialog.

 When created, the report is added to the selected application.
 Reports created this way use the same default security as reports created from the application designer, as described here.